skohub-io/skohub-reconcile/README.md

 For development you might want to start the service with `npm run dev`.
 In order to find the elasticsearch, you have to change the `ES_HOST` in the `.env` file to `localhost`.
+Also make sure to expose the ports of the elasticsearch in the `docker-compose.yml` file.

 ## Credits